nhchi/Reproducible-Research-1/Week-1/Quiz 1.md

 ####Question 6
 > What is the role of processing code in the research pipeline?

 It conducts the statistical analysis of the primary outcome.
-Inorrect 	0.00 It transforms the analytic data into computational results.
+It transforms the analytic data into computational results.

 **It transforms the measured data into analytic data.**